ai4ce/SSCBench/dataset/Waymo/README.md

 # SSCBench-Waymo

 ## Change Log
+* 2024/08: We released SSCBench-Waymo for academic usage.
 * 2023/06: The code for processing will be released soon.

 ## SSCBench-Waymo Overview
-The Waymo dataset consists of 1000 scenes for training and validation, as well as 150 scenes for testing, with each scene spanning 20 seconds.
-We utilize the open-source training and validation scenes and redistribute them into sets of 500, 298, and 202 scenes for training, validation, and testing, respectively.
-In order to reduce redundancy and training time for our benchmark, we downsample the original data by a factor of 10.
-This downsampling results in a training set of 10,011 frames, a validation set of 5,936 frames, and a test set of 4,038 frames, totaling 19,985 frames
+To construct SSCBench-Waymo, we utilize the open-source training and validation scenes and redistribute them into sets of 500, 298, and 202 scenes for training, validation, and testing, respectively.
+We use only the annotated key frames, which results in a training set of 14,943 frames, a validation set of 8,778 frames, and a test set of 5,946 frames, totaling 29,667 frames

 ## License
 The Waymo dataset is released under the "Waymo Dataset License Agreement for Non-Commercial Use (August 2019)" License.
 Please check their [website](https://waymo.com/open/terms/) for more details.